by John Salt - May 2019

 Danger is one of the common excuses I get from people who never learned to solder; simply because they thought it was too dangerous, much like welding is.

 This is not the case at all.
 Soft soldering is not nearly as dangerous as welding or even brazing for that matter; where temperatures are much higher (order of magnitude and more).

-There is also no bright or UV light output from soft soldering or flying sparks, so no special clothing or eye protection is required over that of standard safety glasses or just eye glasses.
+There is also no bright or UV light output from soft soldering, flying sparks or welding slag, so no special clothing or eye protection is required over that of standard safety glasses or just eye glasses.

 Minor burns are possible.